-The Exchange proposes amendments to the Exchange's rules regarding qualification, registration and continuing education requirements applicable to members or member organizations.
-To the extent the Exchange's rule proposal is intended to harmonize with Financial Regulatory Authority, Inc. ("FINRA") rules and thus promote consistency within the securities industry, the Exchange is only adopting rules that are relevant to the Exchange's members or member organizations.
-The Exchange is not adopting registration categories that are not applicable to members or member organizations because members or member organizations do not engage in the type of business that would require such registration.
-As such, the Exchange is amending current Rule 345A regarding continuing education requirements to reflect the FINRA rule; adopting Commentary .60 to current Rule 345A regarding fingerprint information; adopting new Rule 1210 regarding registration requirements and related Commentary to new Rule 1210; adopting new Rule 1220 regarding registration categories4 and related
+The Exchange proposes amendments to the Exchange's rules regarding qualification, registration and continuing education requirements applicable to member organizations, Equity Trading Permit ("ETP") Holders, and American Trading Permit ("ATP") Holders.
+The Exchange's rule proposal is intended to harmonize its rules with Financial Regulatory Authority, Inc. ("FINRA") rules and thus promote consistency within the securities industry, and therefore the Exchange is only adopting rules that are relevant to the Exchange's members and member organization and ETP Holders.
+The Exchange is not adopting registration categories that are not applicable to members and member organizations and ETP Holders because they do not engage in the type of business that would require such registration.
+As such, the Exchange is amending current Rules 341 and 341A of the Office Rules and Rules 2.4E and 2.21E of the Equities Rules regarding continuing education requirements to reflect the FINRA rule; adopting Commentary .06 to current Rule 341A regarding fingerprint information; adopting new Rule 2.1210 regarding registration requirements and related Commentary to new Rule 2.1210; adopting new Rule 2.1220 regarding registration categories 4 and related Commentary to new Rule 2.1220; and adopting new Rule 2.1230 regarding associated persons exempt from registration and related Commentary to new Rule 2.1230.
+Each of these rule changes, which are [sic] described in more detail below, would become operative on October 1, 2018.
+The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.